-For the partners of males, warning signs that toxic masculinity has crept into your relationships include:
+For the partners of males, warning signs that toxic masculinity has crept into your relationship include:

-- being forced to do more housework, or traditional “women’s work”
+- them forcing you to do more housework, or traditional “women’s work”

-- your partner making decisions about your body, such as hair, makeup, tattoos, or birth control
+- your partner making decisions about aspects of your body, such as hair, makeup, tattoos, or birth control use

 Your partner might not even be doing these things intentionally.
-Talk to them if you feel safe to do so.
+Talk with them if you feel safe to do so.
 They might be willing to work on it.